You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 - If you're sleep-deprived, go to bed earlier—don't sleep in later

 Bonus: your first meal also sets circadian timing.
-Your liver and gut have their own peripheral clocks that synchronize to food intake.
+Your liver and gut have peripheral clocks that synchronize to food intake.
 Eating at consistent times (especially breakfast) reinforces the signal that the day has started.

 The Third Pillar: Evening Light Management (It's Not Just Blue Light)